 Iron deficiency Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
 Iron deficiency usually results from loss of blood in adults (including bleeding from... read more : Anemia, easy exhaustion, and a decreased ability to exercise

-Zinc deficiency Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcohol use disorder, and use of diuretics.
-People lose their appetite and hair and may feel sluggish and lose their sense of taste... read more : Rash, diarrhea, frequent infections, loss of appetite, and poor wound healing
+Zinc deficiency Zinc Deficiency Zinc deficiency can result from many conditions, including diabetes mellitus, alcohol use disorder, and use of diuretics.
+People lose their appetite and hair and may feel sluggish and lose their... read more : Rash, diarrhea, frequent infections, loss of appetite, and poor wound healing

 Stresses such as a high fever, surgery, a major illness, weight loss, or pregnancy can increase the number of hairs that go into the resting phase (causing telogen effluvium).
 Hair typically falls out a few months after the stress.
 This type of hair loss tends not to be permanent.